kingp4-cmyk/product-stock-alert-rabbitmq/README.md

 * How to structure a simple event-driven notification system
 * How backend systems can separate product actions from notification logic

-## My Role
+## Project Scope

-I worked on the backend logic, RabbitMQ connection, product stock update flow, notification system, frontend pages and project structure.
+This project was developed as a full-stack stock alert notification system.
+It includes the user interface, product listing, cart flow, stock notification logic, RabbitMQ event handling, Docker setup and backend routing.